What is the energy price cap?

 - How energy efficient your appliances are

-- If people in the home are being energy efficient
+- If people in the home are energy-efficient

-The amount you pay for energy can also vary due to a number of reasons in addition to how much energy you use, including location, payment method and what kind of energy meter you have.
+The amount you pay for energy can also vary due to location, payment method and what kind of energy meter you have.

 What is the average energy bill in the UK?